jgravelle/GroqNow/README.md

 3. Navigate to the directory containing the `go.bat` file.
 4. Type `go` and press Enter.

 That's it!
-You're now ready to start chatting with your AI assistant.
+You're now ready to start chatting with your AI assistant.*

+NOTE:  If you haven't added a "GROQ_API_KEY" to your environment variables, you'll be prompted to enter one.
+Get yours FREE at:  https://console.groq.com/keys

 ## How to Use